 As supervisor of the mobility and remote sensing teams for the Mars rover Curiosity, Boykins monitored the headline making studies of the rover, including evidence that conditions on Mars could once have supported life.
 In 2013, Boykins received a NASA Exceptional Service Medal, one of the highest honors given to NASA employees and contractors.

 Join Boykins for an engaging evening exploring the red planet—with an update on the latest chapter in Mars exploration.
 His boundless enthusiasm for unraveling the mysteries of outer space, and Mars in particular, is infectious.

-Originally from Omaha, Nebraska, Kobie Boykins graduated Cum Laude from Rensselaer Polytechnic Institute in Troy, New York, before becoming a mechanical engineer at NASA’s Jet Propulsion Laboratory in Pasadena, California.
+Kobie Boykins is a principal mechanical engineer at NASA’s Jet Propulsion Laboratory (JPL) in Pasadena, California.
+Originally from Omaha, Nebraska, Boykins graduated Cum Laude from Rensselaer Polytechnic Institute in Troy, New York, before joining JPL.

 Click the calendar icon below to add the event to your calendar.

 - Add to cal Nov 4 - Thursday at 7:30pm